 When I was in my 20’s I could never envision myself as an ‘older person’.
 My parents were old, of course, but the future was so far away and undefined.
 Shoot…it was enough to get through life as a young person without contemplating the distant future.

-But now, here I am at 62, a widow after 20 years of marriage to my best friend and soul mate, living in SW Florida, running my Home Staging business and transitioning into a totally online business as a midlife blogger.
+But now, here I am at 66, a widow after 20 years of marriage to my best friend and soul mate, living in the Midwest after relocating a couple of years ago, and running an online business as a midlife blogger.
 How did I get here so quickly?

-My first marriage ended after 10 years, but I was blessed with two beautiful children who remain a large part of my life.
-I met my soul mate, Randy, at the age of 40, and we had 20 years of wonderful marriage until the Lord called him home 2 1/2 years ago.
+My first marriage ended after 11 years, but I was blessed with two beautiful children who remain a large part of my life.
+I met my soul mate, Randy, at the age of 40, and we had 20 years of a strong relationship and wonderful marriage until the Lord called him home 5 1/2 years ago.
 Why didn’t we have more time together?

-On the other hand, it has been a huge change to think about doing things as a single woman again, considering the possibility of another man’s company (that’s a tale for another post :), attending church alone, going to social events without my man by my side, having a meal at a restaurant by myself, making significant life and financial decisions without my mate.
+On the other hand, it has been a huge change to think about doing things as a single woman again, considering the possibility of another man’s company, dating, establishing a new relationship, attending church alone, going to social events without my man by my side, having a meal at a restaurant by myself, making significant life and financial decisions without my mate.

-Being a single woman, widow or otherwise, over the age of 60, is a whole different ball game in the game of life.
+Being a single woman over sixty, widow or otherwise, is a whole different ball game in the game of life.

 My local church has been a source of encouragement for me as well.
 There are many opportunities to become involved with groups of like minded people as well as social opportunities.
 So far I have not taken that step of joining a group, have not felt it was the right time for me, but I know they are there for me when the time comes.

 Maintaining a healthy diet and paying attention to my body is high on the list of priorities for me as a single woman over 60.
 It could be tempting to say, “who cares, I’m too old to try and stay slim and watch my figure”.
-I can’t do that…maybe I’m vain…but I want to look my best, even if it’s just for my own sell being.
-It’s all part of that ‘stylish over 60‘ philosophy that I advocate!
+I can’t do that…maybe I’m vain…but I want to look my best, even if it’s just for my own well being.

 Cooking for 1 is different than preparing meals for 2 people, and I find myself looking for prepared food options because they’re quicker and simpler, and very tasty!
 But the extra fat and calories the food often contains can be lethal to the figure, so I try to limit those to once or twice a week.
 I’m working on eating simpler, cleaner, natural foods that help minimize belly fat (ugh!) and keep me feeling full.

-A friend to confide in is priceless, and I am so fortunate to have a long time friend who I can talk to about absolutely anything.
-She is always there for me, and I’m there for her.
+A friend to confide in is priceless as well, and I am so fortunate to have two very special friends who I can talk to about absolutely anything.
+They are always there for me, and I’m there for them.

 I have put some time into pondering what I like to do, now that I am living a single life.
 What do I want to learn?
 Where would I like to go?
 How do I want to spend my free time?
 One thing I’m doing is learning to speak Spanish.
 Very slowly, but I’m learning.
 If you want to know the Spanish interpretation of ‘the dog eats meat’…I’ve got you!

-Although I wouldn’t call myself an ‘old dog’, I am kind of set in my ways, being an older woman and all.
+Although I wouldn’t call myself an ‘old dog’, I am kind of set in my ways, being a single woman over 60 and all.
 And there is a certain freedom in making day to day decisions that impact just me.

 - I can get up when I want (usually before the birds), go to bed when I want, watch TV or not…and it’s always my choice of programs.